zsviczian/obsidian-excalidraw-plugin/README.md

 - REQUIRES AN OBSIDIAN SYNC SUBSCRIPTION: Full drawing file history and synchronization between devices
 - Multilanguage support: if you'd like to help out by translating the plugin, please get in contact with me.

-# Known issues
-- Mobile support
-  - Partially mitigated in 1.0.10 by the introduction of autosave: Your drawing will not be saved when you terminate the mobile app by closing the Obsidian task.
-- Text elements "jumps off screen" when editing, if drawing is zoomed in and text element does not fit the visible screen area.
-I am working on a resolution.

-# Tips and tricks
-- [Ozan's Image in Editor Plugin](https://github.com/ozntel/oz-image-in-editor-obsidian).
-In a nice collaboration with Ozan, his Image-in-Editor plugin now supports Excalidraw.
-I recommend installing his plugin to display drawings also in Edit mode.

 # Feedback, questions, ideas, problems
 Join the conversation about the Excalidraw plugin on [forum.obsidian.md](https://forum.obsidian.md/t/excalidraw-full-featured-sketching-plugin-in-obsidian)